 Study Scope

 The study scope includes all mine or quarry projects in Canada that have completed the IA process (accepted or rejected) as of 12-31-2023, through any federal, provincial, or territorial regime.
 The scope includes all projects that target base metals (e.g., copper, zinc, nickel), precious metals (e.g., gold, silver, platinum), non-metals (e.g., coal, oil sands, diamond), or industrial materials (e.g., gravel, sand, limestone).
-Mines or quarries that were not initially assessed under a legislated IA process (e.g., pre-dates IA law) are not included within the study scope, even if IA was used to amend/change the operating project subsequently.
-Projects that were withdrawn by proponents or terminated by IA agencies at any stage of the IA process, abandoned/closed mines that underwent a separate IA solely for purposes of site remediation/cleanup, IAs solely for mineral exploration/drilling, and projects that were ‘registered’ for IA but screened out of the legislated process are also not within the study scope.
+Mines or quarries that were not initially assessed under a legislated IA process (e.g., pre-date IA law) are not included within the study scope, even if IA was used to amend/change the project subsequently.
+Projects that were withdrawn by proponents or terminated by IA agencies at any stage of the IA process, abandoned/closed mines that underwent a separate IA solely for purposes of site remediation/cleanup, IAs conducted solely for mineral exploration, and projects that were registered for IA but screened out of the legislated process are also not within the study scope.

 How to locate documents